Sport in Birmingham: Bowling

 Bowling has long been a popular tradition in Birmingham with bowling greens and quoit grounds often attached to public houses.

 In 1778 there was one at the Salutation inn, at the bottom of Snow Hill; in 1741 there was also one at the Hen and Chickens in the High Street.
 A new green was opened at the Union Tavern on Cherry Street on 26 March 1792.
 There was also a green at Aston Hall and Cannon Hill Park during the Victorian era.

 In 1825 a bowling green was laid out at the corner of Highfield Road and Harborne Road, for "a very select party" of Edgbastonians.
 Bowls is still played in the city today with the existence of The Northfield & District Bowling Association and The Yardley Wood & District Mid-Week Bowling Association.

 Greyhound racing

-Greyhound racing is a popular event in the city with a large stadium at Perry Barr Stadium.
-A trust has been established in Perry Barr for retired greyhounds.

-Former stadiums are Hall Green Stadium (1927-2017), Kings Heath Stadium (1927-1971) and Birchfield Ladbroke Stadium (1928-1984).
+Greyhound racing was a popular event in the city until August 2025 when the final stadium in the city closed.
+Notable former stadiums include Perry Barr Stadium (1929-2025), Hall Green Stadium (1927-2017), Kings Heath Stadium (1927-1971), and Birchfield Ladbroke Stadium (1928-1984).